A symblepharon is pathologic condition when the bulbar and palpebral conjunctiva form an abnormal adhesion to each other.

 When do symblepharon occur?

-- Atopic keratoconjunctivitis: This is a hypersensitivity to environmental allergies including asthma, rhinitis, dermatitis and eczema.
+- Atopic keratoconjunctivitis: hypersensitivity to environmental allergies including asthma, rhinitis, dermatitis and eczema.

-- Trichiasis: A lid abnormality in which eyelashes are misdirected towards the eyeball.
-These misdirected lashes might often be the lead to of scarring.
+- Trichiasis: lid abnormality in which eyelashes are misdirected towards the eyeball, which can lead to scarring.

 Stevens Johnson Syndrome